Error-331/code_tests/docs/bible/links.md

 Inside Out - September 25 (Allow holy spirit to move in power and follow through on his work by partnering with Christ's commands);

+Take Care - September 26 (Showing mercy to the poor and acting in kindness is what it means to "do good."; True love is love lived out loud; Give me eyes of compassion, creativity, and resolve when I see need);

+All We Need - September 27 (We get to choose how we will live, but we always have a source to draw from when we choose Christs ways; Everything you need is found in Holy Spirit, so don't hesitate to ask him for help);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;